symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

     character, otherwise the container will try to replace it with the value of a container parameter.

-This syntax might look familiair if you have used with the Translation component before.
+This syntax might look familiar if you have used the Translation component before.
 And that's correct, under the hood the Translation component is used to replace the placeholders with the correct values.
 This also means you get Multi Language Support for free!

 For instance, you can do: